pawelrapacz/daterem-console/README.md

 To create weekly reminder set number [0 - 6] according to day counting from Sunday:
 <pre><code>daterem --new 0 "some awesome title" "some awesome description"</code></pre>

-To create everyday reminder just dont set the date:
+To create everyday reminder just don't set the date:
 <pre><code>daterem --new "some awesome title" "some awesome description"</code></pre>